-Leonid meteor shower peaks this week | EarthSky.org
+All you need to know: 2018’s Leonid meteor shower | EarthSky.org

 Thus the Leonid meteors – like meteors in all annual showers – will appear in all parts of the sky.

-Will the Leonids produce a meteor storm in 2016?
+Will the Leonids produce a meteor storm in 2018?
 No. Not this year.
 Most astronomers say you need more than 1,000 meteors an hour to consider a shower as a storm.
 That’s a far cry from the 10 to 15 meteors per hour predicted for this year.
-Still, seeing even one bright meteor in the moonlight can make your night.
+Still, seeing even one bright meteor can make your night.

 The Leonid shower is known for producing meteor storms, though.
 The parent comet – Tempel-Tuttle – completes a single orbit around the sun about once every 33 years.
 It releases fresh material every time it enters the inner solar system and approaches the sun.
 Since the 19th century, skywatchers have watched for Leonid meteor storms about every 33 years, beginning with the meteor storm of 1833, said to produce more than 100,000 meteors an hour.